ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 When using a vector network analyzer (VNA) to measure a device under test (DUT), calibration is a critical step.
 While there are many calibration methods out there, I believe the thru-reflect-line (TRL) method [1] is one of the best in microwave metrology.
 Designing a TRL kit is fairly easy and you can manufacture one yourself with PCBs.

 In this post, I'll walk you through the mathematical development of TRL calibration.
 I have also included a section that will guide you through the design of your own TRL kit.
 By the end of this post, you'll be able to implement the calibration yourself and design your own TRL kit with confidence.
-Also, in my GitHub repository I have Python scripts and measurements to can help you further: <https://github.com/ZiadHatab/trl-calibration>
+Also, I have Python scripts and measurements on my GitHub repository that can help you further: <https://github.com/ZiadHatab/trl-calibration>

 If you are more interested in multiline TRL calibration, then check my other [post on this topic](https://ziadhatab.github.io/posts/multiline-trl-calibration/).